tabiya-tech/tabiya-livelihoods-classifier/inference/README.md

 - 4 GB CPU/GPU RAM

 The code runs on GPU if available.
 Ensure your machine has CUDA installed if running on GPU.

-## Details on the Entity Linker

-If you need more precision on using the entity linker, here is detailed information on the parameters and the output.

-### Initialization Arguments

-- **`entity_model`**: `str`, default: `'tabiya/roberta-base-job-ner'`
-  - Path to a pre-trained `AutoModelForTokenClassification` model or an `AutoModelCrfForNer` model.
-This model is used for entity recognition within the input text.

-- **`similarity_model`**: `str`, default: `'all-MiniLM-L6-v2'`
-  - Path or name of a sentence transformer model used for embedding text.
-This model converts text into high-dimensional vectors (embeddings) to measure the similarity between different pieces of text.
-  - The model `'all-mpnet-base-v2'` is available but not in cache, so it should be used with the parameter **`from_cache`**= `False` at least the first time.

-- **`crf`**: `bool`, default: `False`
-  - A flag to indicate whether to use an `AutoModelCrfForNer` model instead of a standard `AutoModelForTokenClassification`. `CRF` (Conditional Random Field) models are used when the task requires sequential predictions with dependencies between the outputs.

-- **`hf_token`**: `str`, default: `None`
-  - HuggingFace token used for accessing private models.
-This is necessary as the models are not publicly available and require authentication.

-- **`evaluation_mode`**: `bool`, default: `False`
-  - If set to `True`, the linker will return the cosine similarity scores between the embeddings.
-This mode is useful for evaluating the quality of the linkages.

-- **`k`**: `int`, default: `32`
-  - Specifies the number of items to retrieve from the reference sets.
-This parameter limits the number of top matches to consider when linking entities.

-- **`from_cache`**: `bool`, default: `True`
-  - If set to `True`, the precomputed embeddings are loaded from cache to save time.
-If set to `False`, the embeddings are computed on-the-fly, which requires GPU access for efficiency and can be time-consuming.

-- **`output_format`**: `str`, default: `occupation`
-  - Specifies the format of the output for occupations, either `occupation`, `preffered_label`, `esco_code` or `uuid`.
-The `uuid` is also available for the skills.

-### Calling Arguments

-- **`text`**: `str`
-  - An arbitrary job vacancy-related string that the model processes to extract and link entities.

-- **`linking`**: `bool`, default: `True`
-  - Specifies whether the model should perform the entity linking to the taxonomy.
-If `False`, it might only extract entities without linking them to a predefined taxonomy.

-### Output

-The output of the `EntityLinker` is a list of dictionaries, where each dictionary represents an identified entity within the input text.
-Each dictionary contains the following keys:

-- **`type`**: The category of the identified entity.
-The categories of interest are 'Occupation', 'Qualifications', and 'Skill'.
-- **`tokens`**: The specific part of the input text that was identified as an entity of the right category.
-- **`retrieved`**: A list of related names, UUID or ESCO codes retrieved from the reference sets.
-These items represent the most similar entities or concepts based on the embeddings and similarity calculations.

-This structured output enables the application to not only identify key entities within a job description but also to link these entities to the ESCO taxonomy, facilitating better understanding and categorization of the information.